 Dean Village is a small, residential area in Edinburgh.
 It’s quiet, it’s beautiful, and it’s off the beaten path.

 For more information, read our full post on Dean Village.

 Finish the day with dinner in Edinburgh.
 There are tons of awesome restaurants to try.
 We recommend a visit to Pickles, especially if you are in the mood for a snack and not a full meal.
 Pickles serves cheese and meat platters, and pickles, of course!
 It’s not a full dinner menu, but this is the perfect place to take a break from haggis and beer and have some wine and cheese.
 Pickles is cozy, inviting, and we all loved it here.

-The four of us stayed at the hub by Premiere Inn Edinburgh Royal Mile.
-We LOVED it here.
-For a budget accommodation with a brilliant location that is clean, modern, friendly, and quiet, you cannot beat this place.
-The rooms are small but their storage solutions are innovative.
-From a touchpad by the head of the bed we could control our lights, TV, and air conditioner.
+MID-RANGE: The hub by Premiere Inn Edinburgh Royal Mile.
+This is where we stayed and it was wonderful.
+With a brilliant location that is clean, modern, friendly, and quiet, it is hard to beat this place.
 The hotel is located just one block off of the Royal Mile.
 There is a café in the downstairs lobby that serves excellent food.
 I really have nothing bad to say about this place (and that almost never happens).
 We would stay here again, no doubt about it.